TimeChainage

 Suggested work flow.

-7. Can TimeChainage import data from Primavera P6 to generate a time chainage chart?
+7. Can TimeChainage import data from Primavera P6 (or MS Project) to generate a time chainage chart?

 Yes, and once set up for the first time, the process is very quick.
 This technique is particularly suited where regular progress updates are required.
-Time chainage charts can be generated from any planning software that can export suitable data to MS Excel.
+Time chainage charts can be generated from any planning software that can export suitable data to MS Excel, including Primavera P6 and MS Project.

-The process involves selecting which activities to include in the time chainage and adding chainage information to user-defined fields.
-Data is then copied and pasted from P6 into a MS Excel template, which reformats the data for use in TimeChainage.
+The process involves selecting which activities from P6 or Project to use for the time chainage and adding chainage information to user-defined fields.
+Data is then copied and pasted into a MS Excel template, which reformats the data for use in TimeChainage.
 The formatted data is then simply copied and pasted into TimeChainage.

 Full details and the Excel template is available free to licensed users upon request.